fbpx

 Of course, this also applies in an audition setting.
 Having the ability to speak up and get clarification could make the difference between getting the job or not.

-Check out this related post : Benefits of taking lower level classes!
+Check out this related post : Mental Preparation for Performance

 Your voice is also wildly important when you’re having meetings with your Artistic Director.